elsewhencode/project-guidelines/README.md

 The server should never assume the Content-Type.
 A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a 406 Not Acceptable response.

 #### 10.7.6 JSON encoding
-A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser or node.js, on the server.Use a JSON serialiser to encode user-supplied data properly to prevent the execution of user input on the browser/server.
+A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser or node.js, on the server.Use a JSON serialiser to entered data to prevent the execution of user input on the browser/server.

 ### 10.8 Document your api